Tanmoy-Parvez/shop-more-dotcom-client/README.md

-# Alpha Sunglasses Yard
+# Shop More Dot Com

 ## Description:

 <p>
-This site is all about a sunglasses selling store which name is Alpha Sunglasses Yard.
-From this site a visitor can order many stylish sunglasses in a cheap rate with best quality.
+This site is all about a product selling store which name is Shop More Dot Com.
+From this site a visitor can order products in a cheap rate with best quality.
 <p>

-#### To visit the client side: [Click here](https://alpha-sunglasses-yard.web.app/).
+#### To visit the client side: [Click here](https://shop-more-dotcom.web.app/).

 or,